sdv-dev/SDV/docs/user_guides/timeseries/par.rst

-Once the modeling has finished you are ready to generate new synthetic data by calling the ``sample`` method from your model passing the number of the sequences that we want to generated.
+Once the modeling has finished you are ready to generate new synthetic data by calling the ``sample`` method from your model passing the number of the sequences that we want to generate.

 Let’s start by generating a single sequence.